Adelaide Lead: Gold Rush

-The railway
+Railway

 The Maryborough-Avoca railway line was completed on 28 October 1876, passing north of the settlement of Adelaide Lead.
 The Adelaide Lead station was opened in 1887.
 Initially there was one train each way daily.
 Later services were doubled but were reduced to daily services in World War 1 and reduced again in the 1930s.
 In 1936 mixed train services ceased and a passenger rail motor operated.

 There was a gradual decline in passenger traffic in the 1950s as well as a decline in goods traffic.
 In 1955/6 Adelaide Lead railway station was closed to goods traffic and reduced in status to a rail motor stopping place.
 The rail motor service was withdrawn on 5 May 1957 and the line closed completely on 8 July 1959.

 In 1961 Waterfall Quarries Pty Ltd opened a large quarry near the old Bung Bong station, quarrying grey basalt for railway ballast and a loop siding was laid to service the quarry.
 There were three trains daily from Bung Bong to Maryborough via Adelaide Lead until the Bung Bong quarry was closed in 1970.

 The line was recommissioned through to Ararat in 1966 with the opening of Portland harbour for bulk grain handling, however subsequently the Avoca–Ararat section of the line has been unused for a number of years.

 The line is to be reopened (as of 2017) as standard gauge and upgraded to 21-tonne axle loads, with insertion of over 100,000 new concrete sleepers.
 The second reopening of this cross country line is primarily to allow for the carriage of mineral sands from Manangatang to a processing plant at Hamilton.
 The reopening project includes the provision of a direct standard gauge connection between the Avoca and Hamilton lines at Ararat to avoid the need for trains to have to reverse at Ararat.

 It was announced in June 2017 that work will begin to reopen the 87 km line between Maryborough and Ararat.